sunshine69/gnote/README.md

 ## Text processing feature

-gnote is a smaller source editor and runner.
+gnote is a small source editor and runner.
 The note itself is using gtksourceview with all syntax highlighting as you type.
 Just create a note, type some code snipper and click the button `source code highlight`.
 If it can not detect the code it will prompt you to type the language in.